mattg95/07_campaign/README.md

 - Run `npm i` (installs server's node modules)
 - Run `npm run install-react` (installs react's node modules)
 - For development, run `npm run dev`.
 The express server will be avalialble at localhost:5000.
 The React app will start at localhost:3000.
 - To build, run `npm run build`.
-This is neccesary before pushing to the heroku hosted demo site
+This is neccesary before pushing to the heroku hosted demo site.
+To see the built site, run `serve -s build` and navigate to the port that the terminal indicates the build script is running on
 - The demo site can be found at `https://uk-foreign-aid-campaign.herokuapp.com/`